 Although several steps are involved in becoming an LPN in Nevada, the first step is the most crucial of them all: completing LPN training.
 For one thing, the training must be completed at a program that is approved by the Nevada State Board of Nursing.
 For another, it prepares you to take and pass the NCLEX-PN licensing exam, so it pays to select a reputable program with excellent pass rates.

-Before searching for LPN training programs in NV, get up to speed regarding the most important licensing requirements for these health care professionals.
+Before searching for LPN training programs in Nevada, get up to speed regarding the most important licensing requirements for these health care professionals.
 Before you can obtain your license, you must fulfill a set of requirements that are set forth by the Nevada State Board of Nursing.
 These include:

 - Completing a state-approved LPN training program.
 Typically offered at community colleges and vocational schools, they usually take around 12 to 18 months to complete.